nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book by finding exact match of a field
+Deletes the specified person from the address book by finding exact match of a field using one criterion.

 Format:
 `delete INDEX`